Primary Rhinoplasty

 General Procedure

 To begin the surgery, tiny incisions are made which allow the surgeon to access the underlying nasal structure.
 Once the skin is opened, the cartilage and bone are reshaped to form the basis for the new look.
 Two basic methods are utilized for performing nose surgery.
 These methods are referred to as the ‘open’ and the ‘closed’ techniques.
 The open technique allows for maximum visibility and control over the procedure.
-The incision used in the open technique is placed in-between the nostrils on the columella (the medial nostril strip).
+The incision used in the open technique is placed in-between the nostrils on the columella (the central strip between the nostrils).
 In the closed technique, the incisions are internal and heal faster; however, there is less surgical control over the outcome.

 At the outset at any rhinoplasty, one has to devise a plan together with the patient that aims to achieve the ideal outcome through one, first, and final, procedure.
 Dr Goh will discuss the best technique for your desired outcome during your initial consultation.